webdevelopers-eu/DNA-Parallax/README.md

 **There is not much to say.
 If you know how to use `@keyframes` CSS then you know how to use this.**

 Define your CSS `@keyframes` animation and put its name into `parallax` attribute on the element to be animated.
 You can use multiple white-space separated animation names and they will get merged into one final animation.
-Possible mergin conflicts will be resolved that later animation's conflicting CSS styles will overwrite previous animation's styles.

-If you add `role="parallax-container"` on any of element's parent then that element will be used to determine the animation progress.
+If you add `role="parallax-container"` on any of element's parent then that element's scrolling position will govern animation timeline progress[[?]](https://webdevelopers-eu.github.io/DNA-Parallax/tutorial/#s7).

 Animation starts at
 * **0%** container is just bellow the viewport